dagargo/emu3fs/README.md

 You can run some simple tests from the `tests` directory.
 The script mounts a clean image and run some commands on it. **Be aware that you will be asked for the root password** because some commands like `mount` requiere this.

-Also, you will need to pass the `EMU3_MOUNTPOINT` variable as this.

 ```
 $ EMU3_MOUNTPOINT=/media/emu3 ./tests.sh